Thirukadalmallai

-Sthalasayana Perumal Temple, (also called Thirukadalmallai) is at Mahabalipuram.
+Sthalasayana Perumal Temple, (also called Thirukadalmallai) is located in Mahabalipuram, India.
 Constructed in the Pallavan style of architecture, the temple is glorified in the Naalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desam dedicated to Vishnu, who is worshipped as Sthalasayana Perumal and his consort Lakshmi as Nilamangai Thayar.
 The temple is believed to have been built by the Pallavas, with later contributions from the Medieval Cholas, Vijayanagara kings, and Madurai Nayaks.

 The temple is believed to be the birthplace of the Vaishnava Alvar saint Bhoothathalvar.
 Sthalasayana Perumal is believed to have appeared to sage Pundarika.
 The temple is open from 6 am to 12 pm, and from 3pm to 8:30 pm.
 Six daily rituals and a dozen yearly festivals are held at the temple, of which the Bhoothath Alvar Avata festival, celebrated during the Tamil month of Aipasi (October–November), being is the most prominent.
 The temple is one of the 32 Group of Monuments at Mahabalipuram that are declared as UN world heritage sites, but unlike others that are maintained by the Archaeological Survey of India, the temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.